hzoo/hopeinsource.com/season-3/emotional.md

 [18:22] **Omar**: Yeah.
 The other thing I was going to say about reading on the phone.
 One of the things that is always tempting to do is, to think of software in terms of discrete features, where you're like adding this feature to the next version, or this is the button that you use to access that feature.

+> "increasingly skeptical that 'features' is a good way to think about software" - [Omar](https://twitter.com/rsnous/status/1263212491808534528)

 [18:39] **Omar**: And I mean, I do this too, like in my own software, I often like fall into thinking of it in terms of features, but I think that's often too reductive.
 Like adding a feature, often changes what all the other features mean because it changed the whole user experience.

 [18:56] **Henry**: Right, that's like trying to apply like the whole is greater than the sum of its parts to the software development.